Published July 9th 2020

-Take a look at this recent transformation one of our clever ccustomers took on.
-This project included removing the old windows, reinforcing the structure, then installing the brand new ALFAB windows.
+Take a look at this recent transformation that one of our clever customers took on.
+When Peter and Janet decided to make some improvements to their sailing boat “Deja Vu”, the windows were high on the to-do list.
+ALFAB supplied the new windows to the specifications provided and this project included removing the old windows, reinforcing the structure around the openings, then installing the brand new ALFAB windows.

-This wasn’t a simple swap out and wasn’t a quick job—it took full 9 working days over roughly 3 weeks to complete.
-This timeframe was to allow for changes in weather and glue drying and as you can see in the amazing before and after shots, this project was well worth the time and effort that went into it.
+While many window replacements are straight forward, this wasn’t a simple swap out and it certainly wasn’t a quick job — it took 9 full working days over roughly 3 weeks to complete.
+This time frame was to allow for changes in weather, glue drying and creating timber infills to stabilise the window openings, but as you can see in the amazing before and after shots, this project was well worth the time and effort that went into it.

 The boat window removal:

-After considering their options for an infill spacer, our clients decided that buying a band saw from Bunnings and cutting timber infills was the best option.
+After considering their options for an infill spacer, Peter decided that buying a band saw from Bunnings and cutting timber infills was the best option.
 They used ¾” self tappers because the infills were 8mm thick.

 The boat window installation:

-Our clients started with 6G screws but found some of them stripped the thread so they changed 8G, tightening them carefully with an electric driver drill on a low torque setting.
+After beginning with 6G screws Peter found some of them stripped the thread so they changed to 8G, tightening them carefully with an electric driver drill on a low torque setting.

 Tef-Gel paste was used to isolate the stainless screws from the aluminium frames.